Azure/azure-powershell/src/ResourceManager/AnalysisServices/Commands.AnalysisServices.Dataplane/help/Sync-AzureAnalysisServicesInstance.md

 PS C:\>Sync-AzureAnalysisServicesInstance -Instance asazure://westus.asazure.windows.net/contoso -Database SalesOrders
 ```

-This command will synchronize the database named SalesOrders in the server named 'contoso' in the environment westus.asazure.windows.net provided the user has logged-in to this enviroment using Add-AzureAnalysisServicesAccount command.
+This command will synchronize the database named SalesOrders in the server named 'contoso' in the environment westus.asazure.windows.net provided the user has logged-in to this environment using Add-AzureAnalysisServicesAccount command.

 ## PARAMETERS